houses in residential street

 • Operate separate accounts to avoid mixing pre-and post-April 2025 income and capital gains.

-• Consider whether deferring disposing of assets held on 5 April 2019 until after 5 April 2025 might be appropriate to take advantage of rebasing of those assets to their value on 5 April 2019, thus reducing the level of gains or generating losses.
+• Consider whether deferring disposing of assets held on the rebasing date the government decides until after 5 April 2025 might be appropriate, to take advantage of rebasing of those assets to their value on that date, thus reducing the level of gains or generating losses.

 Resident fewer than 10 years